mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 ## A more feature-rich example

-If you're building a real-world app with Vue and Nuxt, you'll want a lot more functionality than just two pre-rendered pages.
+If you're building a real-world app with Vue and Nuxt, you'll want more functionality than just two pre-rendered pages.
 I created a template project, [pre-vue](https://github.com/mtlynch/pre-vue), that includes all the boilerplate you need for SEO and social sharing:

 - [https://github.com/mtlynch/pre-vue](https://github.com/mtlynch/pre-vue) (source code)
 - [https://pre-vue.web.app/](https://pre-vue.web.app/) (live demo)